Booking Terms & Conditions

 Cancellation by Us:

 We reserve the right to cancel your booking.
-We will not cancel your confirmed booking after the final ‘balance due’ payment date, except for unavoidable and extraordinary circumstances (see point 6) or failure by you to pay the final balance of your holiday.
+Whilst we will endeavour not to cancel your confirmed booking after the final ‘balance due’ payment date, we may need to do so if, through late cancellations or other factors, the tour falls below its minimum number of participants (see below); additionally, as a result of unavoidable and extraordinary circumstances (see point 6) or failure by you to pay the final balance of your holiday.

 Minimum Numbers - some of our holidays require a minimum number of participants to enable us to operate them.
-If the minimum number of bookings required for a particular holiday or flight have not been received, we are entitled to cancel it and will notify you prior to the final ‘balance due’ payment date.
-Please note that in such cases we are not able to accept responsibility for any costs you may have incurred, including costs of other travel arrangements made in association with the cancelled holiday, unless booked through BRIGHTWATER HOLIDAYS.
+If the minimum number of bookings required for a particular holiday or flight have not been received, we are entitled to cancel it even after the final ‘balance due’ payment date.
+Please note that in such cases we are not able to accept responsibility for any costs you may have incurred, including costs of other travel arrangements made in association with the cancelled holiday, unless booked through Brightwater Holidays.

-We are happy to give you an indication at any time of the current number of passengers booked on a trip, but this should not be taken as any guarantee whether the tour will or will not go ahead as booking numbers can fluctuate.
-There may be certain circumstances when a tour may operate with less than the minimum number than the advertised group size.
+We are happy to give you an indication at any time of the current number of passengers booked on a trip, but this should not be taken as any guarantee whether the holiday will or will not go ahead as booking numbers can fluctuate.
+There may be certain circumstances when a holiday may operate with less than the minimum number than the advertised group size.